 Substitute Changing Mat

 While you’ve probably thought about or already purchased burp cloths designed to throw over your shoulder when burping your baby after a feeding, receiving blankets can serve the same purpose.
 Babies spit up a lot in the few first months, so you may find yourself going through burp cloths often.
-Receiving blankets are the perfect replacement when you’re low on cloths, and most are designed to be machine-wash friendly.
+Receiving blankets are the perfect replacement when you’re low on cloths, and most are designed to be machine-wash friendly, making cleanup a breeze.
 If you’re venturing out with your newborn, there’s no need to load up the diaper bag with too many extra items.
 Throw a receiving blanket in the bag and let it double as a burp cloth while you’re out and about.

 The Difference Between a Swaddle Blanket and Receiving Blankets

-Sometimes receiving blankets are used to swaddle babies, but there is a major difference between this type of covering and a swaddle blanket.
+Sometimes receiving blankets are used to swaddle babies, but there is a major difference between this type of covering and a swaddling blanket.
 While receiving blankets are designed in a square or rectangular shape, swaddle blankets are created in a smaller shape with two winged sides to more easily swaddle your newborn.
 Swaddling is a long-standing practice of securely wrapping a baby to provide comfort and security.
-Receiving blankets are an excellent purchase because the shape is more versatile and can be adapted for a variety of uses while swaddle blankets are made specifically for swaddling.
+Receiving blankets are an excellent purchase because the shape is more versatile and can be adapted for a variety of uses, while swaddle blankets are made specifically for swaddling.

 Ideas for Repurposing Receiving Blankets